After earning this badge, you will be able to

 The recipient of several career achievement awards, Richard Mayer is a "rock star" of educational psychology.
-His latest book is e-Learning and the Science of Instruction: Proven Guidelines for Consumers and Designers of Multimedia Learning.
 Mayer's Cognitive Theory of Multimedia Learning is based on three assumptions:

 Learners receive auditory information through voices and other sounds, as well as visual material in the form of images and words.
 Instructors should use both, designing learning experiences that are consistent with the way our brains work.